 It took Gearbox seven years to release a full-fledged sequel to Borderlands 2, one of my all-time favorite games, and oh man was it worth the wait.
 Borderlands 3 is the best entry in the shoot-to-loot franchise so far because it improves upon almost every single thing I loved about its predecessors, either streamlining or refining it.
 Movement is faster and more fluid, making firefights even more fun and frantic.
 New characters like the Ice-T-voiced AI Balex make their quirky marks on the franchise while beloved heroes from previous entries have grown in fun and interesting ways since we last saw them.
 There’s also far more character customization, both with the varied skill trees of the new Vault Hunters (player characters) and the huge amount of cosmetics that are all earned in-game.

 Oh, and there’s literally over a billion different guns and pieces of gear in the game.

 You want an equip-able relic that makes your feet shoot homing missiles when you slide?
 How about sniper rifle that turns the bodies of your enemies into miniature volcanoes?
 Or a grenade that explodes into lighting arcs that electrify anything in its radius?
 Maybe just a gun that shoots out other guns instead of bullets?
-All of those and way, way more are just waiting to be found on the strange, secret-filled planets in Borderlands 3, and all these deadly tools somehow feel different from one another.
+All of those and way, way more are just waiting to be found on the strange, secret-filled planets of Borderlands 3, and all these deadly tools somehow feel different from one another.
 I’ve put close to one hundred hours into Gearbox’s newest looter-shooter, and I have yet to find two guns that handle the same way.
 Throw in the huge amount of endgame content and free events, and Borderlands 3 is a game I’ll be coming back to for years to come.